telerik/winforms-docs/chartview/features/scroll-and-zoom.md

 {{endregion}}

->note When adding a new __ChartPanZoomController__ all other pan and zoom controllers are removed if such exists.
+>tip When adding a new __ChartPanZoomController__ all other pan and zoom controllers are removed if such exists.
 >

 The __ChartPanAndZoomController__ will be added automatically if the __ShowPanZoom__ property of RadChartView control is set to *true*.
 In this case the PanZoomMode is Horizontal (by default):